Congo and Art Nouveau in Brussels (3h)

 We understand every group has different interests, and we customize the tour accordingly.
 Popular themes in our Brussels tours include: Art Nouveau, architecture, historic sites, Belgian beer, chocolate shops, street art, Royal Palace, and hidden gems.

+On the day of the tour, we will remain flexible and adjust the itinerary and timings to meet your group’s needs, as every day is unique.
+Weather conditions may vary.
 We will also ask you if you have mobility constraints, children, or any special requirements.
-We will make our best so you have access to the local places of your interest that you wouldn’t find on your own.
+We will make our best so you have access to the local places that you wouldn’t find on your own.

 Where the private tour Begins and Ends